 Dear Working Group,

 The signatories to these comments have extensive professional expertise in energy efficiency program development, impact evaluation, measurement and verification as well as protocol development.
-Moreover, some of us participated in the development of ISO-NE’s M&V Manual for the Forward Capacity Market as well as the NAESB Wholesale Standards.
+Moreover, some of us participated in the development of ISO-NE’s and PJM’s M&V Manuals for the Forward Capacity Market as well as the NAESB Wholesale Standards.
 Informed by this combined experience, we make the following suggestions for modifications to the current draft.
 Given the point at which this draft is at, as well as the time that has gone into this effort, we limit our comments to those we consider the most substantial and which are most important for the successful application of the document.

 Our primary concern with the current version is that it be aligned with standard practices within the energy efficiency and evaluation, measurement and verification industry.
 REQ.19.1.2 indicates “This document is intended to provide general M&V guidance, and is intended to create consistency across retail and wholesale markets, where appropriate and applicable.“ NAESB is new to the energy efficiency and retail energy fields as well as to measurement and verification practices.
 However, there is an existing industry with 30 years of practice and with, while sometimes conflicting, standardized terminology and common practices.
 For NAESB to introduce all new terms and practices would be counter to the intent of REQ.19.1.2.